beet-software/dorm/dorm_test/README.md

 returned by the adapter declares the capabilities supported by that session.

 The portable suite checks CRUD, filters, ordering, limits, initial stream values, and relationships.
-Reactive streams, negative limits, composite identities, and atomicity are separate capabilities because their behavior is not identical across the current engines.
+Reactive streams, composite identities, and atomicity are separate capabilities because their behavior is not identical across the current engines.

 Database-backed adapters are opt-in.
 Their compliance tests are skipped until the environment variables required by the corresponding backend are set.